-Doha Bank is highly committed to Qatarization, which is a prominent aspect of its corporate objective.
+Doha Bank is highly committed to Qatarization, which is one of the bank's key priorities.
 With a view of grooming future leaders amongst the Qatari nationals, the bank implemented various initiatives, designed various programs, and strengthened on the existing initiatives to attract and retain Qatari talent.
-Qatari career development has been given more focus with a view of grooming Qataris in the bank.
+The bank launched a program to identify high potential Qatari employees and impart them with an intensive development program to take up these positions.
+The bank strengthened its management trainee program, scholarship program and basic banking program.
+Over 30 positions were Qatarized - tie ups with Ministry of Labour through the Kawadar portal.
+The bank also launched a bespoke customer service program for Qatari employees.

-In previous years, Doha Bank's learning strategy has clearly communicated that learning is critical to the Bank's success.
+In previous years, Doha Bank's learning strategy has clearly communicated that learning is critical to the bank's success.
 The bank uses interactive training programs to encourage learning and sharing of experiences and knowledge.
 The bank has made significant efforts to upgrade its online e-learning platform "Taeleem" which now includes courses across banking, business, technical and soft skills to align human capital development and learning strategies.
-The bank also enhanced it's fully responsive "smart device enabled" digital content in English and Arabic.